arniebradfo/ng-wp-bradford-digital/readme.md

 ## TODO:
 - WAS JUST:
-    - figuring #mainNav hash bugs
-    - renaming navigation to router
+    - redesigning the whole router

 - alt behavior for hash hrefs?
 - get content parts exporting in the right place
     - sidebar
     - comments